MacFall7/m87-governed-agentchain/README.md

 # M87 Governed Claude AgentChain

 > A fully governed orchestration framework for Claude sub-agents — with audit loops, emotional safety, and secure output handling.
+> ⚠️ Heads up: This repo contains the orchestration engine only.
+> Prompt scaffolds, ClaudeDocs patterns, and session kits will be released separately.
+> DM Mac @ M87 Studio for early access or integration notes.
 ---

 ## 🎯 Overview